The Abbey Curriculum

 Pupils learn language mainly orally initially, with the written element of the subject becoming more important as they get older.

-Language learning is reinforced in Year 3 and 4 when, as a culmination of their work on food and restaurants, they host an Italian and Spanish café, complete with chefs, waiting staff and bouncers!
+Language learning is reinforced in Year 3 and 4 when, as a culmination of their work on food and restaurants, they host a Spanish café, complete with chefs, waiting staff and bouncers!

 At the Abbey, we recognise that music has a profound impact on a child’s development and our curriculum is designed to inculcate a love of music in all students in an environment where all can achieve and the most able will excel.
 All pupils increase their musical awareness and talent, self-confidence, creativity and sense of achievement.